open-eid/SiVa/docs/siva/overview.md

 # SiVa overview

-SiVa (Signature Validation) web service (hereinafter – the Service) is a JSON and SOAP based service which purpose is to validate signatures in digitally signed BDOC, DDOC, PDF and X-Road ASiCE files according to laws of the Republic of Estonia
+SiVa (Signature Validation) web service (hereinafter – the Service) is continued development of PDF Validation web service.
+Service provides a JSON and SOAP based API web interface which purpose is to validate signatures in digitally signed BDOC, DDOC, PDF and X-Road ASiCE files according to laws of the Republic of Estonia
 (described in the [Validation Policy](appendix/validation_policy) section).

-The Service uses
+The Service uses following Java libraries and command line utilities:

-* EU DSS (Digital Signature Service) library as Core Library
+* EU DSS (Digital Signature Service) library is chosen for digitally signed PDF file validation
 * Customized Validation Policy constraints that will verify the signed PDF-file's conformity to laws of Republic of Estonia.
+* DigiDoc4J Java library to validate BDOC containers.
+Supported signature
+  types are `TimeStamp` and `TimeMark`
+* JDigiDoc Java library is used to validate DDOC files starting from version 1.3
+* X-Road ASiCE containers are validated using X-Road security server project provided command line utility

+## Validation libraries

+### EU DSS

-EU DSS library was chosen as it has already been used in DigiDoc4J library (where it was chosen for having the most complete functionality compared to other Java libraries).
+EU DSS library for PDF files was chosen as it has already been used in DigiDoc4J library (where it was chosen for having the most complete functionality compared to other Java libraries).
 For more information on EU DSS, see
 <https://joinup.ec.europa.eu/asset/sd-dss/description>.

-The Service will use the following functionalities of EU DSS library:
+The Service will use the following functionality of EU DSS library:

-* Validation Functionality
+* PaDES Validation Functionality

-Main features of the Service:
+## Main features of SiVa validation service:

-- EU DSS SOAP API with some additional information (Signer’s certificate etc).
+- SiVa SOAP ETSI compliant API to validate all supported file types.
+- SiVa REST ETSI compliant API to validate all supported digitally signed document types
 - The Service handles files in PDF-format version 1.7 and later, signed with PadES-profile signatures.
+- Service handles DDOC files starting from version 1.3 or later
+- Service supports BDOC files starting from version 2.1 or later
+- Service supports X-Road 6 security server ASiCE containers
 - Multiple Signatures are supported.
 - The Service uses European Commission’s TSL (Trusted Service Status List) for certificate chain validation.